HansPeterHaastrup/SDM630-Emulator/README.md

 See the Arduino sketch supplied in the repo.
 You will need the MQTT libary 'PubSubClient' by Nick O'Leary installed to compile this project.
 Adjust the section in 'User definitions' accordingly.

+## Getting it all to work
+There are many steps to get this thing to work.
+I recommend first installing the metering node and getting data flowing into the Home-Assistant.
+This should be fairly straight forward if you have used ESPHome before.
+When the node ide running you will have to look at the MQTT part.
+For this I have found the program [MQTT Explorer](http://mqtt-explorer.com/) extremely helpful. by using this and connecting to your MQTT Broker you can see the data available on different topics.
+I am by no means an expert on MQTT but I could easily see what was going on.
+Next, it's time to set up the receiving node.
+Please bear in mind that this project as of now is made for Deye inverters.
+Your inverter might ask for different registers that I haven't relayed through this method.
+YMMW.
+Using the debug prints in the arduino sketch can prove extremely helpful.
+Start with making the sensor see the updates on your sensor topic in the MQTT broker.
+When that is running properly you can add the RS-485 communication with the inverter.
+Good luck :)